Get ready to feel the sand beneath your toes and bask in the sun, all while tasting fresh flavours and enjoying Canada’s warmest saltwater beaches.

 Visit Chaleur Tourism for even more ideas!

-KEEP EXPLORING: From here you can continue to hug the coastline to the seaside communities of Charlo, Eel River Bar and Dalhousie (via NB-134 N).
+From here you can continue to hug the coastline to the seaside communities of Charlo, Eel River Bar and Dalhousie (via NB-134 N), which are now the Town of Heron Bay.
 Capping off the sandy shores of the Acadian coast, you’ll be treated to excellent restaurants, coastal camping, and quintessential summertime fun.
-Curious explorers won't want to miss the Charlo Honeyhouse, Salmonid Enhancement Centre, and Restigouche Regional Museum.
+Curious explorers won't want to miss the Charlo Honeyhouse and Restigouche Regional Museum.
 Snap a pic at the lovely Inch Arran Lighthouse, then see the landscape turn increasingly mountainous as you make way from here to the Appalachian Outpost Road Trip.